adobe/aem-component-generator/aem-component-generator/README.md

     - Class name is derived from converting "name" prop above to camel case (e.g. "google-maps" -> `GoogleMaps`/`GoogleMapsImpl`)
     - Fields are derived from dialog properties (see below)
 - `options.content-exporter`: whether to configure sling model for content export
+- `options.model-adaptables`: array of adaptables to include in the Sling Model ('request' and/or 'resource')
 - `options.generic-javadoc`: whether to create generic javadoc for the getters in the model interface
 - `options.properties`: properties to create in standard dialog for this component.
 If empty, no standard dialog will be created.
 This sample includes one of every possible sling:resourceType
     - `options.properties[].field`: the property "name" and java variable name.